Koreans take “clothes make the man” to the next level. The style of outfits you wear at work can actually shape your destiny.

 When in doubt, “단정해 보이는 룩” is the goal.
 This means “neat and tidy”.

-Korean male business casual is a bit more formal and conservative than it is in western countries.
+Business casual attire for Korean men is a bit more formal and conservative than it is in western countries.

 Standards are becoming more relaxed as time passes, but this will depend on the boss.